Hornbill-Docs/hdoc-library/hdoc-library/configuration/intelligent-capture/customized-forms.md

 #### Override Flags
 The Override Flags allows you to set the conditions under which this field will be displayed.
 This can be based on the answer or entry on a previous field.

-Field Type Settings
+### Field Type Settings

+#### Field Type
-Field Type - This specifies the type for the field you are adding Single line text field
+This specifies the type for the field you are adding

+* **Single line text field**
-Use this option if you want to present the user with a single line input box Multi line text field
+    Use this option if you want to present the user with a single line input box.
+* **Multi line text field**
-Use this option if you want to present the user with a multi-line input box Static checkbox group
+    Use this option if you want to present the user with a multi-line input box.
+Static checkbox group
 Use this option if you want the user to select one or multiple values from a definable checkbox list Pcf custom form output.png